MathiasGS/Uber-Coding-Challenge/README.md

 - The project may be run locally using "sudo npm start".

 The /build folder containes a precompiled version of the project.
 This folder is included to facilitate automatic deployment to Azure.

+# Testing
+Some automated unit- and integration tests can be found in /test.
+The tests can be executed using "npm run test".
+No automated testing has been implemented for the frontend.